 Skip to main content

-Blogs / How to Write Plot Twists
+Blogs / Plot / How to Write a Plot Twist: 6 Tips

-How to Write Plot Twists
+How to Write a Plot Twist: 6 Tips

 A deliciously unexpected plot twist delivers a rush of adrenaline that causes readers to fly through the pages to see what happens next.
 A good plot twist will have readers shouting the book’s praises.